 building Palomar is described in a photo-history here.

-the telescope is available here.
-Work with the 200-in has
+telescope's unusual design.
+Work with the 200-in has concentrated on

-concentrated on the structure & evolution of stars and galaxies,
+the structure & evolution of stars and galaxies, quasars (discovered

-out of intergalactic gas, measuring the expansion of the universe, and
+gas, measuring the expansion of the universe, and supermassive black

 C. AMERICAN ASTRONOMY 1950-2000